Nel Noddings: Biography

-Noddings received a bachelor's degree in mathematics and physical science from Montclair State University in New Jersey, a master's degree in mathematics from Rutgers University, and a PhD in education from the Stanford Graduate School of Education.
+Noddings received a bachelor's degree in mathematics and physical science from Montclair State University in New Jersey, a master's degree in mathematics from Rutgers University, and a PhD in education from the Stanford University Graduate School of Education.

 Nel Noddings worked in many areas of the education system.
 She spent seventeen years as an elementary and high school mathematics teacher and school administrator, before earning her PhD and beginning work as an academic in the fields of philosophy of education, theory of education and ethics, specifically moral education and ethics of care.
 She became a member of the Stanford faculty in 1977, and was the Jacks Professor of Child Education from 1992 until 1998.
 While at Stanford University she received awards for teaching excellence in 1981, 1982 and 1997, and was the associate dean or acting dean of the School of Education for four years.
 After leaving Stanford University, she held positions at Columbia University and Colgate University.
-She was past president of the Philosophy of Education Society and the John Dewey Society.
+She served as president of the Philosophy of Education Society and the John Dewey Society.
 In 2002–2003 she held the John W. Porter Chair in Urban Education at Eastern Michigan University.
-She was Lee L. Jacks Professor of Education, Emerita, at Stanford University from 1998.
+She was Lee L. Jacks Professor of Education, emerita, at Stanford University from 1998.

 Nel Noddings has 10 children, 39 grandchildren, and over 20 great-grandchildren, many of whom are highly educated and educators themselves.
 In 2012 she lost her husband of over 60 years to cancer.

 Noddings's fruitful career was matched by an equally fruitful domestic life.
-According to infed.org, Noddings described herself as "'incurably domestic' not only because she and her husband raised ten children, but because she also appreciated "order in the kitchen, a fresh tablecloth, flowers on the table and food waiting for guests'.
+According to infed.org, Noddings described herself as "'incurably domestic' not only because she and her husband raised ten children, but because she also appreciated 'order in the kitchen, a fresh tablecloth, flowers on the table and food waiting for guests'.
 She added, 'I like having pets and kids around'.
 Feminists, she commented, sometimes find it hard to admit such things matter to them."

 She had described her early educational experiences and her close relationships as key in her development of her philosophical position.
 Early relationships with caring teachers inspired her passion for her later work.